mattsoen/cyber_sec/IaC/README.md

 ## Prerequisites
 Ensure Terraform is installed (for Terraform scripts) Azure subscription (for Bicep scripts)
+Google Cloud subscription (for Terraform and YAML scripts)

 ## License
 This project is licensed under the MIT License.